djngalja/FormatConsoleOutput/README.md

 Joins any number of lists into a table and prints out the results.
 If `header` is set to `true`, the 1st string of every list becomes a header.
+If `total` is set to `true`, the last string of every list becomes a part of a total line.
+If `border` is set to `false`, the table cell borders become transparent.
 By default, the text is aligned left.
 To center the text or align it right, set `align` to `"middle"` or `"right"` respectively.